 |Sandie Burton BA, MA|

 I haven’t always worked with animals, but they have always been a big part of my life.
 Initially trained as a make-up artist, I completed a BA in Fashion Promotion at the London College of Fashion before working for a cosmetic company.
 I worked my way up from Sales Assistant to Operations and Customer Service Manager, but a change in circumstance in my job and the influence of a little rescue dog named Scooby, made me re-evaluate what I wanted to do.
 So, as a mature student, I went to a land-based college in Dorset to retrain and find a new career pathway working with animals.

-Research Lead: BCA Centre for Animal Welfare Research
+Research Lead: BCA HE Student Centre for Animal Welfare Research (CAWR)

-My fascination with the study of animals - particularly birds - was initially inspired by my grandfather, a keen aviculturist.
+My fascination with the study of animals, particularly in birds, was initially inspired by my grandfather and uncle, keen aviculturists.
+Growing up, further inspiration came from Sir David Attenborough, who of which I had the privilege of meeting.
 My formal animal education, however, started right here at BCA.